 Higher National Diploma in Computing – a Level 5 qualification that is the equivalent of two years on a degree programme.

 Will I go out on work experience?

-Courses at Highlands are about preparing you for the world of work.
-As part of your course you will take part in work placements in the first and second year that are provided with Jersey’s key providers in the computing and digital industry.
+Courses at Highlands College are about preparing you for the world of work.
+As part of your course, you will undertake work placements in the first and second year with Jersey’s key providers in the computing and digital industry.

 How is the course assessed?